shopgate-professional-services/ext-fashion-swatches/README.md

     - disabled: disabled state (no available product, etc)

 ### swatchSizeStyle (json)
 CSS styling for swatches as glamor object.
 Can be any css properties and values.
 - pdp: styling for swatches on product detail page
     - default: default state
+    - selected: selected state
+    - disabled: disabled state (no available product, etc)

+### swatchLinkStyle (json)
+CSS styling for swatches as glamor object.
+Can be any css properties and values.
+- pdp: styling for swatches on product detail page
+    - default: default state